alifirhas/cmdk-revision/src/503-519/507-New-dlc.md

 In addition to the soul stone that originated from the worldstone and was produced by the first Horadrim Church, there is another reason that cannot be ignored, and that is the worldstone.

-This Worldstone, believed to be a transformed essence of the creator, Anu, was initially housed atop Mount Arreat in Sanctuary after it was stolen from the High Heavens by Inarius.
+This Worldstone, believed to be a transformed essence of the creator, God Anu, was initially housed atop Mount Arreat in Sanctuary after it was stolen from the High Heavens by Inarius.
 Since Sanctuary is an artificially created realm, it lacks inherent world will.
 However, when Inarius placed the Worldstone on the summit of Mount Arreat, it unexpectedly assumed a different role.
 Instead of possessing the will of the world, the Worldstone gained the ability to repel and diminish any angels or demons entering Sanctuary from the realms of purgatory beyond.

 After all, Inarius defected at the beginning, and he didn't want Sanctuary to be discovered by the High Heavens, as did Lilith.
 So they used the power of the Worldstone to block the Sanctuary as a whole.